enfantbenidedieu/ggcorrplot/README.md

 print(ggcorrplot.__version__)
 ```

-Using an isolated environment such as *pip venv* or *conda* makes it possible to install a specific version of discrimintools with pip and conda and its dependencies independently of any previously installed Python packages.
+Using an isolated environment such as *pip venv* or *conda* makes it possible to install a specific version of ggcorrplot with pip and conda and its dependencies independently of any previously installed Python packages.

 You should always remember to activate the environment of your choice prior to running any Python command whenever you start a new terminal session.